 The textile industry is one of the biggest polluters, emitting 4 billion tonnes of CO2 equivalent per year.
 That's more than the impact of international flights and maritime traffic combined.

+We are proud to have manufactured all of our knitwear in Portugal, near Porto, in our Braga workshop since 1958.
 Sustainable development isn't just about the environment.
-The human dimension and the relationships that bind us to our Portuguese partners are paramount.
-And Made in Europe is a guarantee of quality, transparency and social and environmental compliance.
+The human dimension and the relationships that bind us to our Portuguese partners are essential.
+Made in Europe and "Made in chez nous" are a guarantee of quality, transparency, and social and environmental compliance.

 Our Braga workshop has been audited by the Business Social Compliance Initiative (BSCI).
 This corporate social compliance initiative aims to protect workers' trade union rights and improve their working conditions, ensuring their health and safety with decent working hours and wages.
 It outlaws forced and child labor, and is involved in the fight to protect the environment.